gabr1e11/so-simple-theme/en/_posts/2017-04-13-improbability-engine.md

 - I need to capitalize on my social skills, so I will attend major or interesting videogame conferences to meet people and understand how far I am from becoming a videogame developer

 So that is what I did.
-For year and a half.
+For a year and a half.
 I started writing my own C++ engine.
 You can find the sources in my GitHub.
 It was quite a challenge, as I had never done anything like that.
 But it was an amazing experience, and quite a lot of fun!

 It indeed compiled for Windows, Mac and Linux.
 I implemented model and texture loading and rendering, Blinn-Phong lighting, HDR,